 Here is the polished lady beetle - note its exotic face-plate.
 Then two weevils which we have already seen before.

+To the Treehoppers!
 The two-mark treehopper is moving across the garden to each redbud it finds: here it is on a sapling.
-This whitish thing is an egg.
+This whitish thing is its egg.
 And now the green buffalo treehoppers are being seen more and more.
+Here are two different kinds.
 I notice that if I am wearing an orange t-shirt they will hop onto that shirt.

 These smaller autumn meadowhawks are still visiting.
 This one is a female - note her fattish tum just below the waist and the little pointed "tailrest" at the end of the tail.And this week we were also visited by a male white skimmer.
 Remember that their females have no white and so are very easily missed if they settle onto any brownish brush.